If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 5 Advising parents

-As soon as possible, we talk with the parents of te tamaiti or rangatahi about the allegation, unless doing so puts te tamaiti or rangatahi, the caregiver or another person at risk of harm.
+We talk with the parents of te tamaiti or rangatahi about the allegation as soon as possible, unless doing so puts te tamaiti or rangatahi, the caregiver or another person at risk of harm.

-If we decide not to tell the parents at this time, we need to review this decision regularly and agree when the parents will be informed.
+If we decide not to tell the parents at this time, we review this decision regularly.
+We plan for when the parents will be informed.

 We record our reason for this decision and the frequency of these reviews in CYRAS.